mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 Which fake voices sound the most human?
 Which is your favorite?

-Here are some ideas for ways to enhance your app.
+Here are some ways to enhance your app.
 Try them out, or come up with your own ideas!

-* Make the user interface simpler to use or more attractive.
+* Make the user interface easier or more attractive.
 Let five people try your app and see what they think.
 Ask people of different ages and different comfort levels with computers.
 Based on this feedback, what user interface changes do you need to make?
 * Show a numerical value for the pitch and rates on the screen.
 * Type or paste into the app text in another language (in some cases, you can even speak to it in Spanish!)
 How could you set TextToSpeech1 to read the text back in a better accent?
 For instance, how could you use the <span class="setters">set TextToSpeech1.Language</span> block and the language code “ES” to get a better Spanish accent in your app?
 (If you are using an Android device, make sure the device's text-to-speech is set to the Google Speech Engine in the settings.)
 How could you allow the user to choose accents from the app's interface?
+* Change the text-to-speech voice to a male voice (for a real Frankenstein effect).
+In iOS, look in the settings for "VoiceOver" under Accessibility.
+In Android, look for the "Text-to-speech output" setting.
+(Android makes you choose a language before choosing a specific voice in that language.)
 * How could you use the app features to create something that performs an important task or service, such as an instant translator for traveling?

 What ideas do you have?